 From the political viewpoint, Manny’s continued boxing success enhances his chances in politics.
 His successes will keep him in the limelight.
 His wins will remain a unifying topic for the masses to rally around.
 A loss, on the other hand, particularly one as devastating as the knockout he suffered from Juan Manuel Marquez, could crash his political dreams as well.
 It could mean the end of his storied boxing career.
 And it will mean that his political career will now be solely dependent on his performance on the Senate floor.
 That said, there is a perception that Manny’s present political credentials – minus his brilliant boxing records – may not be sufficient enough to propel him in his future political campaigns.

-At 42 years old, Manny is no longer a spring chicken.
-He knows that he is now past his best.
-He, as well as his family and close associates, know that his boxing career is nearing its end.
+From a business viewpoint, those whose businesses or livelihood are dependent on the extension of Manny’s boxing career will most certainly be egging him on.
+But at 42 years old, Manny is no longer a spring chicken.
+He knows that he is now way past his best.
+He, as well as his family and close associates, know that his boxing prowess is slowly but surely deteriorating.
 And Manny will have to make a decision on this soon.

 If Manny were just any ordinary boxer, it would be easy to simply hang up his gloves and retire.
 While he’s still on top.
 While he still maintains his mental faculties.
 While Father Time has not done any real damage.
 And Manny now has a huge nest egg tucked away to fall back on.
 His financial future is made.
 He has businesses that will afford him a jet-setting lifestyle for the rest of his years.